-Evaluations of carbon credits in domestic systems, etc. need to be discussed for each system based on the intent of the system while referring to the above categorization, and also the direction should be considered as follows regarding categorization based on the usage venue, such as existing an individual system (SHK system), public procurements (Act on Promoting Green Purchasing, Carbon neutral ports31), GX League and Carbon Neutral Action Plans where credits are anticipated to be used by businesses.
+Evaluations of carbon credits in domestic systems needs to be discussed for each system.
+Purpose, and future outlook. should be considered as follows regarding categorization based on the usage venue, such as existing an individual system (SHK system), public procurement (Act on Promoting Green Purchasing, Carbon neutral ports), GX League and Carbon Neutral Action Plans where credits are expected to be used by businesses.

-i.
-GHG emissions accounting, reporting, and disclosure system (SHK system)32
+- i.
+GHG emissions accounting, reporting, and disclosure system (SHK system) - · Purpose